Briarbot2011/Briarbot2011/README.md

 - Greetings!
 I'm Briar
-- I'm your average Minecraft and Roblox player.
-- If you want to ever contact me, my discord is Briarbot2011#7428.
+- If you need to contact me via Discord, contact Briarbot2011#7428.

 <!---
 Briar/Briarbot2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.